sunworl/LangChain-OpenTutorial/20-Prompt/Prompting-Techniques-CoT-ToT-GoT.md

 # **Chain-of-Thought**, **Tree of Thoughts**, and **Graph of Thoughts**

 ## **Description**
-- *Chain-of-Thought* is a prompting technique that generates a series of intermediate steps for solving reasoning tasks.
+- *Chain-of-Thought (CoT)* is a prompting technique that generates a series of intermediate steps for solving reasoning tasks.
-- *Tree of Thoughts* is a prompting technique that extends the *Chain-of-Thought* prompting.
+- *Tree of Thoughts (ToT)* is a prompting technique that extends the *Chain-of-Thought* prompting.
 Instead of using a linear reasoning path, it uses a tree structure to explore multiple different reasoning paths.
-- *Graph of Thoughts* is a prompting technique extended from the *Chain-of-Thought* prompting and *Tree of Thoughts* prompting.
-By modeling the reasoning process as a grpah structure, a more complex network of thoughts can be generated.
+- *Graph of Thoughts (GoT)* is a prompting technique extended from the *Chain-of-Thought* prompting and *Tree of Thoughts* prompting.
+By modeling the reasoning process as a graph structure, a more complex network of thoughts can be generated.

 ## Example Prompts from Relevant Papers
 ### Example 1: Few-shot CoT
 - [Chain-of-Thought Prompting Elicits Reasoning in Large Language Models](https://arxiv.org/pdf/2201.11903)
-    - Few-shot examplers for chain-of-thought prompting in math word problems
+    - Few-shot exemplars for chain-of-thought prompting in math word problems
         ```
         Q: There are 15 trees in the grove.
 Grove workers will plant trees in the grove today.
 After they are done, there will be 21 trees.
 How many trees did the grove workers plant today?
         A: There are 15 trees originally.
 Then there were 21 trees after some more were planted.
 So there must have been 21 - 15 = 6.
 The answer is 6.